netlands/PhotoSync/README.md

 ## How to use

 You can update the configuration depending on your workflow.
-Options can be set or selected in the **config.local.json** file or via the right-click context menu.
+Default startup options can be set in the **config.local.json** file, additional settings can be changed via the right-click context menu.

 - The most basic option is to let the tool automatically copy each new photo to your PC.
 Review the photo in the app.
 If needed make adjustments to the camera settings and/or subject and re-shoot or continue to the next photo.
 - Another option is to activate the "Quick Sort" buttons (optionally in combination with the auto copy function).
 This allows you to quickly triage/sort photos after each shot.
 Each photo can be reviewed on your PC screen and by using the Quick Sort buttons you can move the image into one of four folders: **keep**, **star**, **review**, or **discard**.